sphinx-doc/sphinx/CONTRIBUTING.rst

    Sphinx adopts Semantic Versioning 2.0.0 (refs: https://semver.org/ ).

-   For changes that preserves backwards-compatibility of API and features, they should be included in the next MINOR release, use the ``X.Y`` branch.
+   For changes that preserves backwards-compatibility of API and features, they should be included in the next MINOR release, use the ``A.x`` branch.
    ::

-       git checkout X.Y
+       git checkout A.x

    For incompatible or other substantial changes that should wait until the next MAJOR release, use the ``master`` branch.